 The impetus for IMPACT:

-The current MMIS was fully implemented in 1982, and was primarily built to support a fee-for-service Medicaid program.
-Throughout the years, HFS made many enhancements and modifications to the MMIS; however, it is an older legacy system that is becoming increasingly more difficult to maintain and modify.
+The current MMIS System was fully implemented in 1982 and was primarily built to support a fee-for-service Medicaid program.
+Throughout the years, HFS has made many enhancements and modifications to the system; however, it is an older legacy system that is becoming increasingly more difficult to maintain and modify.
 Additionally, the federal Centers for Medicare and Medicaid Services (CMS) has since developed the Medicaid Information Technology Architecture (MITA), a national framework to support improved systems development and health care management.

 Rather than developing a new system, Illinois is obtaining a fully-operational, federally-certified MMIS partnership.
 This cloud-based approach is expected to decrease up-front development costs and reduce the time required for implementation by two years.

 The first phase of IMPACT included the launch of the Electronic Health Records Medicaid Incentive Payment Program (eMIPP), which provides incentive payments to eligible professionals, eligible hospitals and critical access hospitals to adopt, implement, upgrade or demonstrate meaningful use of certified electronic health records (EHR) technology.
 As part of that effort, Illinois launched MyHFS.Illinois.gov, a secure provider web portal for authorized users to access and submit Medicaid information.

 The eMIPP program will continue until 2021.
 The last year a Medicaid provider may begin participation in the program is 2016.
 More information about eMIPP is available at Medicaid.Illinois.gov.